-Ice blue eyes are a scarce and striking color known for their clear, cool hue.
-This color often gives people a deep, unique impression and stands out in a crowd.
-Ice blue eyes are beautiful and contain an exceptional genetic background and naturally formed optical properties.
+Ice blue eyes are a rare and striking color, known for their clear and cool hue.
+This color often leaves a deep and unique impression, making individuals stand out from the crowd.
+Ice blue eyes are beautiful and captivating, possessing a remarkable genetic background and naturally occurring optical properties.
 This article will help you understand the causes, characteristics, and significance of ice blue eyes in modern aesthetics.

-Appearance characteristics of ice blue eyes
+Physical characteristics of ice-blue eyes

 2. Rayleigh scattering effect